-- According to Wikipedia, when comparing wild rice to quinoa and oats in terms of a protein content, wild rice takes a proud second place (after oats) in protein content per 100 calories, while quinoa is the third.
+- According to Wikipedia, when comparing wild rice to quinoa and oats in terms of protein content, wild rice takes a proud second place (after oats) in protein content per 100 calories, while quinoa is the third.
 Thanks to all that protein and fiber, eating wild rice is much healthier than other kinds of carbohydrates, plus it will keep you feeling full longer taming that appetite, again thanks to all that protein and fiber.

 - Finally, wild rice is a great source of certain minerals and B vitamins.

 How do you know if wild rice is cooked?